Mount Allison University: Social life

-Fine Art students run START Gallery within Struts Gallery, a CARFAC artist-run center.

 Student government

-The Mount Allison Students’ Union (MASU) represents all full- and part-time students at Mount Allison.
+The Mount Allison Students' Union (MASU) represents all full- and part-time students at Mount Allison.
 It operates as a membership-based non-profit corporation and was incorporated in 1980 under the New Brunswick Companies Act.

 Administration

 Mount Allison University 107726820RR0001 was registered as a charitable organization in Canada on January 1, 1967.
 The primary areas in which the charity is now carrying on programs to achieve its charitable purposes, ranked according to the percentage of time and resources devoted to each program area follow: